 - Sweet Bay – Laurus nobilis

 - Tarragon – Artemisia dracunculus

 From every walk of life and corner of the globe, humans and herbs have shared history.
 Throughout ancient Egypt, Mesopotamia, Africa, India, and China, some of the earliest herb gardens have served us with medicinal, religious, and culinary staples; they’ve perfumed bodies, disinfected houses, and repelled insects.
 Monasteries and some in the Islamic culture began what is considered modern herb gardens: growing similar plants together in mostly symmetrical blocks.

 Herbs are defined as any plants or plant parts valued for “medicinal, savory, or aromatic qualities.”
 By this definition, herbs can be trees, shrubs, herbaceous perennials, annuals, vines or lower plants.
 Classified in many ways, though method of use is one of the most common: culinary, ornamental, medicinal, aromatic, and economic/industrial (dyes, cosmetics, pesticides, etc).
-Length of growing period, and whether they’re annuals or perennials can also be classifiers.
+Two other classifiers are length of growing period and whether they’re annuals or perennials.

 Herbs are grown directly in the ground or in container production.
 Containers can be placed outdoors, indoors, or moved back and forth based on the season and plant needs.

 Light is the most important consideration when choosing placement of herbs in a garden.
 In general, herbs need a minimum of 6 hours of full/direct sunlight daily.
 In Colorado, west and south exposures are ideal for growing herbs.

 Most herbs prefer well-draining soil.
 Colorado soils tend to be low in organic matter and therefore need amending with plant-based compost.
 Mix the organic matter in with the soil as deep as the expected root depth, usually 24 inches or more.
 All soil amendments need to take place before planting.